 The biggest client for the original Retro Space, Dutch Game Garden, wanted to be present at the Game Developer Conference (GDC 2013) in San Francisco.
 Shipping all original cabinets was not prefered as it would take a month by boat and truck with the risk of damaging the cabs.
 So Dutch Game Garden asked me to make a lighter flat pack version.
 Call it Retro Space 2.0, or the road edition.
 This time no hand sanded and spray painted version, but a DIY assemble plywood one.
 From march 25-29 2013, Dutch Game Garden used 20 of the new cabinets to show the best of the Dutch game industry in a special Indigo event at the Dutch Consulate in San Francisco.The first of a new series of Retro Space 2.0 cabinets.

-The latest incarnations of Retro Space are made in cardboard.
+Retro Space 3.0 and 3.mini are made in cardboard.
 You fold it yourself from 5 big sheets of pre-cut cardboard.
 Together with 2 wooden sticks and 4 plastic clamps it holds a VESA flat panel screen.
 The smoked plexi is laser-cut to fit the cardboard case.
 It comes with instructions on how to make a fully functional arcade control panel, sturdy enough for some serious play.
 Retro Space Cardboard is aimed at short events where you need a nice presentation of your games.
 You can easily carry it around.
 It has been spotted in San Francisco pubs during the GDC!

 The smaller version is perfectly suited for making a couch-arcade from your iPad.
 It can be ordered together with a Bluetooth gamepad controller, a real Seimitsu arcade stick and 5 arcade buttons.